Mc-Zen/zero/README.md

 Furthermore, `num()` also allows `array` arguments for `number` which allows for more efficient batch-processing of numbers with the same setup.
 In this case, the caller of the function needs to provide `context`.

-To accept `num` or `qty` as arguments for functions, the underlying raw data can be accessed by calling the `impl.utility.retrieve-metadata` function.
-Manipulating this data will not change what content is drawn, but allows reasoning about the values and units. `impl.utility.info-to-float` converts these values to numbers.
-To query for numbers and quantities `query(selector(metadata).and(<zero-num>))` and `query(selector(metadata).and(<zero-qty>))` can be used respecticely.
+To accept `num` or `qty` as arguments for package functions, the underlying raw data can be accessed by calling the `impl.utility.retrieve-metadata` function.
+Manipulating this data will not change what content is drawn, but allows reasoning about the values and units.
+The info dictionary contains all the relevant information for the numeral and `impl.utility.info-to-float` converts these values to float numbers.

+Creating _Zero_-equivalent number and quantity metadata should only be done when the content is contextually equivalent to the outputs from the num and qty functions, this can be done using the `impl.utility.create-qty-metadata` and `create-num-metadata` functions.

+_Zero_ features powerful accessibility descriptions for numbers.
+If your package displays numbers in any way, even if not using the _Zero_ package it may still be useful to generate description strings from numbers. `impl.accessibility.generate-num-alt-description` accepts a number info dictionary which can be created manually or from `impl.parsing.parse-numeral`.

 Lastly, the function `align-columns` can be used to format and align an array of numerals into a single column.
 The returned array of items can be used to fill a column of a `table` or `stack`.
 Also, here the caller of the function needs to provide `context`.